Riddhimaan-Senapati/ORIP/README.md

 > A Palantir Foundry OSDK application that tracks certification compliance across a network of healthcare facilities, built for the Palantir Build Challenge.

-**Live demo:** _deploy to Vercel (see below)_ **Stack:** Next.js 16 · Palantir OSDK v2 · Vercel AI SDK · Anthropic Claude
+**Live demo:** _deploy to Vercel (see below)_ **Stack:** Next.js 16 · Palantir OSDK v2 · Vercel AI SDK · Google Gemini

 ---